Picasso’s Old Guitarist Halloween costume

-- We bought a blue cotton maxi dress with long sleeves from the thrift store.
+- blue dress (we bought a blue cotton maxi dress with long sleeves from the thrift store)

 - Distress the dress by cutting holes unto the shoulder, cutting off the neckline, and using a grater to rough the edges.

 - Paint your nails blue with Chinchilly Essie nail polish.